-A dental filling is done to restore a tooth that has been damaged by decayed or chipped due to trauma.
-A filling not only restores the shape of the tooth before the damage, but also works to seal the tooth in that area to help prevent further decay.
+A dental filling is done to restore a tooth that has been damaged by decay or chipped due to trauma.
+A filling not only restores the shape of the tooth, but also works to seal the tooth to help prevent further decay.

-Fillings can be completed by using a few materials but by far the most popular are composite(tooth colored) or amalgam(silver colored).
-Composite fillings are very popular due to the fact that the filling can match the tooth's color.
+Fillings can be completed by using a few materials, but the most popular are composite(tooth colored) or amalgam(silver colored).
+Composite fillings are very popular due to the filling matching the tooth's color.
 Amalgam, although less popular, is a stronger material that is better to fill larger cavities in teeth.

-In a standard filling procedure, a dentist will start by removing any decay and soft tooth structure in the area of the needed filling.
-This allows the filling material to rest against hard tooth structure for a secure fit.
-After all the decay is removed and the filling is prepped, a dentist will then place the filling material best for your tooth.
-Once the filling material is done being placed, the dentist will shape the filling so that tooth looks and feels like natural tooth structure.
+In a standard filling procedure, a dentist will start by removing any decay and soft tooth structure.
+This allows the filling material to rest against healthy tooth structure for a secure fit.
+After all decay is removed and the area is prepped, a dentist will then place a filling material that is best for your tooth.
+Once the filling material has been placed, the dentist will shape the filling so the tooth looks and feels like natural tooth structure.